ashwinkumar12345/apache-kafka-intro/README.md

 > ## Streaming Example

 Trucks report their GPS coordinates to Kafka using a some mechanism.

-  - GPS coordinates sent to Kafka every 20 seconds.
+GPS coordinates are sent to Kafka every 20 seconds.
-  - Each message constitutes the truck ID and coordinates.
+Each message constitutes the truck ID and coordinates.
-  - All trucks will send data to that one topic, you do not have one topic per truck.
+All trucks send data to one topic, you do not have one topic per truck.
-  - Create a Kafka topic with name "trucks_gps“ with 10 partitions (arbitrarily chosen).
+Create a Kafka topic with name "trucks_gps“ with 10 partitions (arbitrarily chosen).
-  - Once you have the data in Kafka, you can write a consumer application, say a location dashboard application or an application to calculate velocity of each truck
+Once you have the data in Kafka, you can write a consumer application, say a location dashboard application or an application to calculate velocity of each truck

   <img width="608" alt="5" src="https://user-images.githubusercontent.com/4720428/56758255-08d69700-674b-11e9-971f-9a9e2bea5ca8.png">

 <a name="clidemo"></a>
 > ## Kafka CLI (MapR Sandbox) Demo

 - Create a Stream
 ```
 [root@maprdemo mapr]# maprcli stream create -path /sample-stream